-From the void called chaos emerged a vicious cycle: Just as Caelus did to Terra and her children, so their son Cronus did to Rhea and her children.
+From the void called Chaos emerged a vicious cycle: For just as Caelus did to Terra and her children, so their son Cronus did to Rhea and her children.
 And just as Cronus dispatched Caelus for the crimes he had committed, so again Rhea's son Zeus dispatched Cronus and took his place.
-And to his consorts and their children, Zeus did as his father and his father's father had done to theirs: abuse and destroy them.
-So too do we humans create, abuse, and destroy our own, only to be overthrown by our own offspring.
+And to his consorts and their children, Zeus did as his father and his father's father had done to theirs: he abused, exploited, and destroyed them.
+We are but the offspring of that cycle and are ourselves vested with its fate.

 The events which precipitated the war in our own time are as well understood today as the events leading to the Great War were understood by the participants of its second iteration.
 In recounting the more complex engagements and the sheer brutality of industrialized conflict, linear narratives like those which open the war become so muddled that a full account of the past may at times be impossible without the aid of imagination.